MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 ::: moniker range=">=vs-2022"
 > [!NOTE]
 > This section describes the container build process that Visual Studio uses when you choose the Dockerfile container build type.
-If you are using the .NET SDK build type, the customization options are different, and the information in this section is not applicable.
-Instead, use the properties described at [Customize your container](https://github.com/dotnet/sdk-container-builds/blob/main/docs/ContainerCustomization.md) to configure the container build process.
+If you are using the .NET SDK build type, the customization options are different, and the information in this section isn't applicable.
+Instead, see [Containerize a .NET app with dotnet publish](/dotnet/core/docker/publish-as-container?pivots=dotnet-8-0) and use the properties described at [Customize your container](https://github.com/dotnet/sdk-container-builds/blob/main/docs/ContainerCustomization.md) to configure the container build process.
 ::: moniker-end

 ### Multistage build